Car Parks Consultation FAQs

 Having implemented an enforcement model in two of our market towns, the evidence gathered suggests that vehicle displacement is short-lived.
 We expect user behaviour to adapt to the new operating model after a short bedding-in period.
 The Council will also work with the County Council's highways department to monitor the impact of the expected short-term natural displacement of vehicles.

-As with all other local authorities, parking charges are calculated to reflect the size and offering of each town; our consultants, who are subject matter experts, have reviewed each of the Council's market towns against a pool of similar market towns across the county whilst also considering localised information to produce a fair and consistent tariff rate for each town.
+As with all other local authorities, potential parking charges are calculated to reflect the size and offering of each town; our consultants, who are subject matter experts, have reviewed each of the Council's market towns against a pool of similar market towns across the county whilst also considering localised information to produce a fair and consistent proposed tariff rate for each town.
+The public consultation will also greatly assist decision making on any potential charging rates across the district.

 8) Have you considered any free periods or concessions?